storybookjs/react-native/addons/addon-contexts/README.md

 #### `title : string`
 (required)

-An unique name of a contextual environment.
-Note, if you have duplicated name, the later is ignored.
+An unique name of a contextual environment; if duplicated names provided, the later is going to be ignored.

 ---